AonaSuzutsuki/SavannahManager/README.md

 ZNY: ZfbDqN81h3wHTMaSupDAKQTguL8fcQyHUY

 Thank you for using.
-It would be greatly appreciated if you could donate to the activities.
+I'd appreciate your donating to the activities.
 I will use it to motivation maintenance and activity expenses.